GITvoren/course-booking-react/README.md

 - [Vercel](https://vercel.com/)

 ## Feedback
-If you encounter any errors or bugs, or has a suggestion, dont hesitate to contact me.
+If you encounter any errors or bugs, have a suggestion, or if you have any question, please dont hesitate to contact me.
 Thank you very much!